jzhang38/TinyLlama/chat_gradio/README.md

 ## Tinyllama Chatbot Implementation with Gradio

 We offer an easy way to interact with Tinyllama.
 This guide explains how to set up a local Gradio demo for a chatbot using TinyLlama.
-(A demo is also available on the Hugging Face Space [TinyLlama/tinyllama_chatbot](https://huggingface.co/spaces/TinyLlama/tinyllama_chatbot))
+(A demo is also available on the Hugging Face Space [TinyLlama/tinyllama_chatbot](https://huggingface.co/spaces/TinyLlama/tinyllama_chatbot)) or Colab [colab](https://colab.research.google.com/drive/1qAuL5wTIa-USaNBu8DH35KQtICTnuLsy?usp=sharing).

 ### Requirements
 * Python>=3.8